HackStyx/HackStyx/README.md

 ![github-header-image(1)](https://github.com/HackStyx/HackStyx/assets/137396151/30c3a1b9-b750-4a6c-bd55-0144e85f60f0)

 I am a Second-year Computer Science and Engineering student at Bangalore Institute of Technology, driven by an unwavering passion for programming.
-My goal is to excel in Software Engineering by gaining extensive knowledge, practical experience, and contributing to innovative projects in the industry<br><br><b>INTERESTS:</b><br>❖ Love to read tech articles & staying updated about tech trends in different fields specially related to Cyber Security and Exploring Open-Source Innovations and different Tech Stacks.<br>❖ To collaborate with different People for contributing the society.
+My goal is to excel in Software Engineering by gaining extensive knowledge, practical experience, and contributing to innovative projects in the industry<br><br><b>INTERESTS:</b><br>❖ Love to read Tech articles & staying updated about tech trends in different fields specially related to Cyber Security and Exploring Open-Source Innovations and different Tech Stacks.<br>❖ To collaborate with different People for Contributing the society.

 ## 🌐 Socials: